 - If you use an infant carrier, always place it on the floor, never on a counter or tabletop.
 Make sure if the baby is always strapped in.

-- Never leave your baby alone on a bed, couch, changing table, or infant seat from which he or she can fall or roll off.
+- Never leave your baby alone on a bed, couch, changing table, or infant seat from which they can fall or roll off.
 Even if looking away for a second, an accident can happen.

 Baby Safety, Smoking and Fire Safety

 - Do not smoke and do not allow smoking around your baby.
 Even smoking “outside” is harmful for the baby because clothing, hair and skin still carries smoke particles which affects the baby.

 - Install a working smoke alarm on every level of your home.
 Change the batteries of your smoke detectors every six months.